AhmedAbrarZayad/Infra-Monitor/docs/monitoring-end-to-end.md

 ## 6. Step 2: installer download and token exchange

-The generated command downloads a public script:
+The generated command detects the current Windows gateway when executed under WSL, downloads the public script to a temporary file with bounded retries, and uses the configured public URL unchanged on ordinary Linux:

 ```http
 GET /api/monitoring/install.sh